Toxicjvs/Inheritors-Knowledge/IT Support/Hypervisors/Microsoft Hyper-V/Convert VHD to VHDX.md

 ![alt text](image.png)

-2. Within the hardware tab selecr the disk youd like to convert.
+2. Within the hardware tab select the disk youd like to convert.
 Select Edit on the disk.

 ![alt text](image-2.png)